norrisdd/get-image/README.md

  - Twitter Bootstrap (and dependencies)

  ## Installation
- 1. PHP 7 is required with php-curl and php-mbstring packages.
+ 1. PHP 7 is required (I use PHP 7.2) with php-curl, php-zip and php-mbstring packages.

  2. Install composer and run ``composer install`` in the base directory of the code checkout.